 Once you’ve sliced into your perfectly ripe avocado, you’ll need an effective plan of attack for storing the unused half (if there is one; eating an avocado to yourself is considered self-care in our book).

-To stop it going brown as anything, simply brush with lemon juice or olive oil and store in the fridge with the pit back in, as this will limit oxidation and create a natural barrier to prevent discolouration.
+To stop it going brown as anything, simply brush with lemon juice or olive oil and store in the fridge with the pit back in, as this will limit oxidation and create a natural barrier to prevent discoloration.

 Take a leaf out of health-hack queen Lee From America’s book and mash up the remaining half of your avocado to freeze in ice cube trays.
 This means you’ve always got something on hand to thicken up your smoothies.